theupdateframework/taps/candidate-fulcio-tap.md

 * Verify the signature on the TUF metadata using the key from the Fulcio certificate.
 * Verify the SET to ensure that the signature was signed during certificate validity

+Similar to signing, this verification SHOULD be done with existing Sigstore tooling.
 Periodically the repository SHOULD perform online verification of all Rekor uses.
 Online clients MAY additionally perform online verification.
 This process is described in the auditors section below.